Global coverage

 7. Successfully managing change in the workplace

-In any organisation, leaders set the tone for how change is embraced.
+In any organization, leaders set the tone for how change is embraced.
 When leaders model adaptability and openness, they create an environment where teams feel empowered to follow suit.
 A change-ready culture isn’t built overnight—it is nurtured by recognising individual strengths, fostering collaboration, and celebrating progress.
 Leaders who lead by example inspire their teams to face change with confidence, turning uncertainty into opportunity.

 How to promote a change-ready culture